AdilAhmed11/AdilAhmed11/README.md

 ###

 <h2 align="left">🎯 2025 Goals</h2>
 <p align="left"> 1.
-Build and deploy two portfolio projects—a frontend project using JavaScript/TypeScript and a full-stack project with a Java + SQL backend—by December 2025.
+Strengthen Java and JavaScript/TypeScript skills by solving at least 100 coding challenges (50 in Java, 50 in JS/TS) on platforms like LeetCode and CodeWars by December 2025.
   <br>2.
-Learn and apply React by completing a structured course and integrating it into at least one portfolio project by June 2025.
+Build and deploy two portfolio projects—one focusing on JavaScript/TypeScript and another as a full-stack Java project with Spring Boot and SQL.
   <br>3.
-Solve 50 data structures and algorithms problems in JavaScript and Java by December 2025 to improve problem-solving skills.
+Deepen backend and database knowledge by completing freeCodeCamp’s SQL & Backend Development course and applying concepts in real-world projects by December 2025.
 </p>

 ###